Call Now

 What Size of Kidney Stones Requires Surgery?

-Generally, stones larger than 5mm are less likely to pass on their own and may require surgical intervention.
+Stones larger than 5 millimeters are less likely to pass on their own and may need surgical removal.

 Can You Walk After Kidney Stone Surgery?